 Methodist teaching rejects the doctrine of purgatory as unbiblical.
 It rejects the practice of praying for the dead as well as the idea that forgiveness of sin can occur after physical death.
 Methodist teaching denies these concepts because it finds no basis in Scripture for them.
 (Also see What Bible Translation Do Methodists Read?)

-In The Articles of Religion, which is the historical doctrinal statement of the Methodist tradition, purgatory is described as a human invention,
+In The Articles of Religion, which is the historic doctrinal statement of the Methodist tradition, purgatory is described as a human invention,

 “Of Purgatory: The Romish doctrine concerning purgatory, pardon, worshiping, and adoration, as well of images as of relics, and also invocation of saints, is a fond thing, vainly invented, and grounded upon no warrant of Scripture, but repugnant to the Word of God.”Article XIV, The Articles of Religion